 We’ve never considered joint mobility exercise as “it’s own thing”, because it shouldn’t be either an afterthought or the main driver of a complete physical fitness program.
 Rather, it should always be incorporated into programs in the different ways outlined above.
 Whether in the preparation, assessment, or improvement categories.

 All of our programs include specific joint preparation for each session, and some of them bake more joint mobility exercises into the main movements and exercises.
+As you’ve seen above, there should always be a context and a reasoning for the joint mobility exercises you choose to incorporate into your training.

 What do you really want to get out of doing them?
 For what purpose and for what body areas?

-If you’re looking for a more complete approach to full-body mobility that covers all your major joints and ROM for the most important movement patterns, you’ll want to check out our new GMB Mobility program.
+If you have a routine you like that lacks joint mobility exercise, the joint routine videos above are a great starting point.
+If you’re looking for a more complete approach to full-body mobility that covers all your major joints and ROM for the most important movement patterns, you’ll want to check out our GMB Mobility program.

 Build Flexibility That Actually Helps You Move